Abraham Goldberg

 Sir Abraham Goldberg (7 December 1923 – 1 September 2007) was a British physician who was a Regius Professor of the Practice of Medicine at the University of Glasgow.
 He was educated at George Heriot's School in Edinburgh and the University of Edinburgh.

 Early life

-Sir Abraham (Abe) Goldberg was born in Edinburgh on 7 December 1923, the youngest of five children of Jewish immigrant parents from Lithuania and Ukraine.
+Sir Abraham (Abe) Goldberg was born in Edinburgh on 7 December 1923, the youngest of five children of Ashkenazi Jewish émigrés of Lithuanian-Jewish and Ukrainian-Jewish origins.